 Kim serves on the boards of directors of Cedar Creek, Hot Global, Horn Industrial Services, OnCore Manufacturing, Southcross Energy, and Varsity Brands.
 He was appointed by President Clinton to the Baltic American Enterprise Fund in 1994, and is chairman of the Baltic-American Freedom Foundation.
 He is a member of the Council on Foreign Relations, the Board of Trustees of Freedom House, and the Dean’s Advisory Council of the Radcliffe Institute for Advanced Study.
 He graduated from Harvard University with a bachelor’s degree in history and also holds an MBA from Harvard.

-Danguole Altman, an experienced health care entrepreneur, is the President and CEO of Vapogenix (www.vapogenix.com).
-Vapogenix is a clinical stage pharmaceutical company developing a suite of innovative, non-narcotic products for preventing and treating localized pain.
+Danguole Altman, an experienced health care entrepreneur, is the Founder and immediate past President and CEO of Vapogenix (www.vapogenix.com).
+Vapogenix is a clinical stage pharmaceutical company developing a suite of innovative, non-opioid products for preventing and treating localized pain.
+Ms. Altman lead Vapogenix from pre-clinical development through to a Phase 2 Proof-of-Concept trial for its lead product, a topical analgesic for use in painful wounds.

 Ambassador Michael C. Polt